Kikino Metis Settlement: Geography

 Kikino Metis Settlement is a Metis settlement in central Alberta, Canada within Smoky Lake County.
 It is located along Highway 36, approximately 128 km west of Cold Lake.
-Kikino is one of 8 of the Metis Settlements.
-The Metis settlement is about 512,121 hectares and Kikino is the smallest community within the settlement with only 44,000 hectares of land The closest lake to the Kikino Metis Settlement is Cold Lake, Alberta.
-This settlement was home to about 934 people in 2016 and it does not tend to pass a population of 1,000 people.
-Resources such as gas and oil, along with fishing can be found from the land of the settlement.
-Kikino, along with the other settlements in Metis function as their own individual town or city and have their own schools, post office and other buildings.
+Kikino is one of eight Metis settlements.
+The eight Metis settlements comprise 512,121 hectares of land in total, and Kikino comprises about 44,000 hectares Resources such as gas and oil, fishing, trapping, and hunting can be found from the land of the settlement.
+Kikino, along with the other Metis Settlements of Alberta function as their own individual town or city and have their own schools, post office and other buildings.